gigasquid/gigasquid.github.io/source/_posts/2015-08-25-converstations-with-datomic-3.markdown

 * [Tne Datomic Development Resources](http://docs.datomic.com/), which include the docs on the [Clojure API](http://docs.datomic.com/clojure/index.html)

-Also, if you are still wondering if your data is good fit for me, I suggest you describe your data to the [Datomic Google Group](https://groups.google.com/forum/#!forum/datomic).
-They are a good group of humans and will be able to tell you.
+Also, if you want to confirm that your data is good fit for me, I suggest you describe your data to the [Datomic Google Group](https://groups.google.com/forum/#!forum/datomic).
+They are nice and knowledgeable group of humans.

-**Human:** Thanks Datomic!
-That is an excellent suggestion.
-I will grab another cookie do just that.
+**Human:** Thanks again Datomic!
+I will grab another cookie and check it out!

+**Datomic:** What is it with humans and cookies?...